Night (Star Trek: Voyager): Reception

-Ian Grey at RogertEbert.com noted this episode in 2013 in their feature on Star Trek: Voyager, suggested "Night" as an example of the best of science fiction television stories, commenting that can stand "toe-to-toe with the most provocative science fiction in TV history."
+Ian Grey at RogertEbert.com noted this episode in 2013 in their feature on Star Trek: Voyager, suggested "Night" as an example of the best of science fiction television stories, commenting that it can stand "toe-to-toe with the most provocative science fiction in TV history."

-In 2020, Gizmodo listed this episode as one of the "must watch" episodes from season five of the show.
+In 2020, io9 listed this episode as one of the "must watch" episodes from season five of the show.

 Releases

 On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and the audio track for the episodes includes Dolby 5.1 Digital Audio.